 Tom Viertel – Executive Director (2013 – Present)

-Tom Viertel and his partners have produced and managed a wide range of productions for the past 32 years, including, among others, the original Broadway productions of The Parisian Woman with Uma Thurman, The Producers, Hairspray, Young Frankenstein, Smokey Joe’s Café, Angels in America, Penn & Teller, The Weir, The Encounter, and Swing.
-Their notable revivals include Gypsy with Patti LuPone, The Norman Conquests, A Little Night Music with Catherine Zeta Jones and Angela Lansbury and later Bernadette Peters and Elaine Stritch, John Doyle’s groundbreaking productions of Sweeney Todd with Patti LuPone and Michael Cerveris and Company with Raul Esparza, A Funny Thing Happened on the Way to the Forum with Nathan Lane and later Whoopi Goldberg, Damn Yankees, and the first-ever Broadway revivals of The Sound of Music and Little Shop of Horrors.
-Notable off-Broadway premieres include Driving Miss Daisy, Frankie & Johnny in the Clair de Lune, The Cocktail Hour, Love Letters, Oleanna, Jeffrey, Marvin’s Room, and Stomp.
-They’ve mounted many national tours and productions in London, Australia, Canada, Europe, and throughout Asia.
-This season they are co-producing The Band’s Visit and Angels in America on Broadway and Young Frankenstein in the West End.
+Tom Viertel and his partners have produced a wide range of productions over 34 years, including the original Broadway productions of The Producers, Hairspray, Young Frankenstein, Smokey Joe’s Café, Angels in America, Penn & Teller, The Parisian Woman, The Weir, The Encounter, and Swing.
+Their notable revivals include Gypsy, The Norman Conquests, A Little Night Music, Sweeney Todd, Company, A Funny Thing Happened on the Way to the Forum, Damn Yankees, The Sound of Music and Little Shop of Horrors.
+Notable off-Broadway premieres include Driving Miss Daisy, Frankie & Johnny in the Clair de Lune, The Cocktail Hour, Love Letters, Oleanna, Jeffrey, and Marvin’s Room.
+They most recently produced the off-Broadway revival of Smokey Joe’s Cafe: The Songs of Leiber and Stoller.
+They’ve mounted many national tours and productions in London, Australia and throughout Asia.
+Last season they were co-producers of the Broadway productions of Oklahoma! and Be More Chill.
 Their productions have received dozens of awards, including 2 Pulitzer Prizes, 4 Grammy Awards, and 2 Olivier Awards for Best Musical.
-Their 6 Tony Awards include all 4 “Best” categories – play, musical, revival of a play and revival of a musical.
-They own and operate the acclaimed Broadway-themed nightclub/cabaret Feinstein’s/54 Below, which presents over 700 performances each year and has set a new culinary standard for New York City entertainment venues.
+Their 9 Tony Awards include all 4 “Best” categories – play, musical, revival of a play and revival of a musical.
+They own and operate the acclaimed supper club Feinstein’s/54 Below.
+Mr. Viertel is a member of the Broadway League’s Board of Governors.

 A graduate of Harvard University, Mr. Viertel is a member of the Board of Governors, Government Relations, and a Trustee of the Equity-League Pension Funds.